Pre-Shortz puzzles FAQ

 Barry Haldiman has been litzing (digitizing) old puzzles for many years.

 In fact, he supplied the Shortz-era puzzles from 1993 to 1996.
-The NYT does not have electronic versions of them.
+The NYT did not have any electronic versions of them until we supplied them to the Times.

 In 2012, David Steinberg began a project to organize, digitize, and proof as many pre-Shortz NYT puzzles as possible.